smartsystemslab-uf/Intent-BERT/README.md

 ## Evaluation
 To replicate our results, run `eval.py [PATH_TO_TESTING_DATA]` from the root directory of this repo.
 By default, [PATH_TO_TESTING_DATA] is Prepared_Data\testing.

+To replicate our results comparing GPT to Intent-BERT please see the GPT_Results folder